Jakobi Meyers Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 Season Stats

-- Meyers has added 620 yards on 59 grabs and one touchdown.
-He has been targeted 90 times and puts up 51.7 receiving yards per game.
+- Meyers has totaled 620 yards on 59 receptions with one touchdown, averaging 51.7 yards per game, on 90 targets.

-- So far this season, 23.0% of the 391 passes thrown by his team have gone Meyers' way.
+- Meyers has been the target of 90 of his team's 391 passing attempts this season, or 23.0% of the target share.

 - Meyers (eight red zone targets) has been the recipient of 14.3% of his team's 56 red zone pass attempts.